Travel & Touring | WA Things To Do

 Art attack

 Fondly known as BRAG, the Bunbury Regional Art Gallery has a lot to brag about.
-A former convent, the striking 1883 building hosts an ever-changing roster of world-class exhibitions across its galleries.
+A former convent, the pink heritage building is home to the City of Bunbury Art Collection’s 800-plus pieces, including 330 botanical watercolours by the late Bunbury artist Rosetta Kelly.
+It also hosts an exciting, ever-changing roster of world-class exhibitions, various art workshops, and an important Aboriginal art program to foster local Noongar talent.

-Bunbury is also home to the largest collection of street and public art in regional Australia.
-Pick up a street map at the Bunbury Visitor Centre, inside the Old Railway Station, and take a stroll in search of the 40-plus large murals by national and international artists — allow a good two hours to see them all.
-You will also spot electrical boxes that have been transformed into colourful characters in a novel collaboration between artists and local students.
+Outside the gallery, you’ll find even more art, with Bunbury having the largest collection of street and public art in regional Australia.
+Pick up a street map at the Bunbury Visitor Centre and take a stroll in search of the 40-plus large murals by national and international artists; allow a good two hours to see them all.
+You’ll also spot electrical boxes that have been transformed into colourful characters in a novel collaboration between artists and local students.

 Beach beauties